ForgeRock/forgeops/docker/ds/README.md

-# Default DS image
+# Default PingDS image

 This image supports a "dynamic" directory deployment where data _and_ configuration are stored on a persistent volume claim (PVC).
 In this regard, it behaves more like a traditional VM install.
 Changes made at runtime are persisted to the PVC.

 Note that directory setup is mostly performed at _runtime_, not docker build time.
 A default setup script is provided, but you can to bring your own script (BYOS) to customize the image.

 ## Pros / Cons